 The faculty of Modern Languages is one of the largest in the country, with over 100 academic staff and a thriving teaching and research community.
 It offers a wide range of languages which can be studied on their own, in combination with another language, or jointly with another subject such as English, Classics, History, Linguistics and Philosophy.
-In the Times Higher Education subject rankings 2016-2017 Oxford is ranked first in Arts and Humanities, and in the QS World University Rankings the university is ranked first in Modern Languages.
 The Taylor Institution is the University’s Centre for the study of modern European languages and literatures.
 Its research library, one of the three central libraries of the University, contains the largest specialist collection in this field in Britain with a book stock of around 500,000 volumes.

 Modern Languages at LMH

 LMH has a large and vibrant cohort of Modern Languages undergraduates and graduates.
 We offer a wide range of the modern languages degree courses at Oxford.
 The College has a fine library collection and a record of success both in Modern Languages and in Joint Schools.
 We have a close association with the Maison Française, the French Cultural Institute at Oxford.

 AAA.
 We welcome applicants for French, German, Russian and Spanish by themselves, in combinations with each other, in conjunction with other modern languages especially Italian, and Linguistics, and with Classics, English, Philosophy, and History.
 More information on other requirements, how to apply and a typical week can be found here and here.
 Visit the website of the Faculty of Medieval and Modern Languages.